Axway/amplify-central/content/en/docs/connect_manage_environ/connect_kafka_cluster/deploy-your-agents-with-amplify-cli.md

     -v /data {agentImage}
 ```

-* Download the latest images of the Discovery/Traceability Agents:
+* Download the latest images of the Discovery/Traceability agents:
     * You must manually download the most recent released agents from [https://repository.axway.com/catalog?q=agents](https://repository.axway.com/catalog?q=agents).
-* Run the latest images of the Discovery/Traceability Agents:
+* Run the latest images of the Discovery/Traceability agents:
     * These two commands run the Docker containers using the created environment files and mount the directory of the location of the appropriate keys, `public_key.pem` & `private_key.pem`, which were either generated during the installation, or available from an existing service account.

-Once you have downloaded the most recent Agent Docker images and run commands are completed, the agents should be running in the Docker infrastructure.
+Once you have downloaded the most recent agent Docker images and run commands are completed, the agents should be running in the Docker infrastructure.

 See [Connect Kafka cluster](/docs/connect_manage_environ/connect_kafka_cluster/) for additional information about connecting Kafka cluster to Enterprise Marketplace.